 Early childhood educators are required to demonstrate an understanding of children’s learning and development based on relevant theories and to plan, implement and evaluate learning experiences which are consistent with Te Whäriki.
 This course provides students with the opportunity to develop the professional attributes and behaviours expected of an early childhood educator working in a range of early childhood settings.

-All our open courses have a credit value.
 For each credit, allow about 10 hours of study.
-Your workload may be higher around assessment due dates.

 Module One: Understanding children’s learning and development